Vivienne Westwood

-Westwood came to public notice when she made clothes for the boutique that she and Malcolm McLaren ran on King's Road, which became known as SEX.
-Their ability to synthesize clothing and music shaped the 1970s UK punk scene, which included McLaren's band, the Sex Pistols.
+Westwood came to public notice when she made clothes for the boutique that she and Malcolm McLaren ran on King's Road, which became known as Sex.
+Their ability to synchronise clothing and music shaped the 1970s UK punk scene, which included McLaren's band, the Sex Pistols.
 She viewed punk as a way of "seeing if one could put a spoke in the system".

 Westwood opened four shops in London and eventually expanded throughout Britain and the world, selling a varied range of merchandise, some of which promoted her political causes such as the Campaign for Nuclear Disarmament, climate change and civil rights groups.

 Life and career

 Early years

-Westwood was born in the village of Tintwistle, Cheshire, on 8 April 1941.
-She was the daughter of Gordon Swire and Dora Swire (née Ball), who had married two years previously, two weeks after the outbreak of the Second World War.
+Westwood was born in Hollingworth, Cheshire, on 8 April 1941.
+She grew up in nearby Tintwistle, and was the daughter of Gordon Swire and Dora Swire (née Ball), who had married two years previously, two weeks after the outbreak of the Second World War.
 At the time of Vivienne's birth, her father was employed as a storekeeper in an aircraft factory; he had previously worked as a greengrocer.

 In 1958, her family moved to Harrow, Greater London.
-Westwood took a jewelry and silversmith course at the University of Westminster, then known as the Harrow Art School, but left after one term, saying: "I didn't know how a working-class girl like me could possibly make a living in the art world".
+Westwood took a jewellery and silversmith course at Harrow Art School (now part of the University of Westminster) but left after one term, saying: "I didn't know how a working-class girl like me could possibly make a living in the art world".
 After taking a job in a factory and studying at a teacher-training college, she became a primary-school teacher.
-During this period, she created her own jewelry, which she sold at a stall on Portobello Road.
+During this period, she created her own jewellery, which she sold at a stall on Portobello Road.

-In 1962, she met Derek Westwood, a Hoover factory apprentice, in Harrow.
+In 1962, she met Derek Westwood, an apprentice at the Hoover factory, in Harrow.
 They married on 21 July 1962; Westwood made her own wedding dress.
 In 1963, she gave birth to a son, Benjamin.

 Malcolm McLaren

 Westwood's marriage to Derek ended after she met Malcolm McLaren.
-Westwood and McLaren moved to Thurleigh Court in Balham, where their son Joseph Corré was born in 1967.
+Westwood and McLaren moved to Thurleigh Court in Clapham, where their son Joseph Corré was born in 1967.
 Westwood continued to teach until 1971 and also created clothes which McLaren designed.
 McLaren became manager of the punk band the Sex Pistols, and subsequently the two garnered attention as the band wore Westwood's and McLaren's designs.